IBM/cp4d-deployment/aws/AWS-RESOURCE-QUOTA-VALIDATION.md

 1. User provided AWS credentials:
    The user can enter the AWS credentials via the command line.
 1. AWS credentials derived from `$HOME/.aws/credentials`:
-   The tool is able to read the credentials from the default location at `~/.aws/credentials` which the user has created it by e.g. executing `aws configure` in case he/she has installed the AWS CLI.
+   The tool is able to read the credentials from the default location at `~/.aws/credentials` which the user has created by e.g. executing `aws configure` in case he/she has installed the AWS CLI.

 ### Infrastructure resource calculation
 For the calculation of the required resources the following information are derived from the terraform configuration specified in `variables.tf`: